Time of the sign: Hollywood landmark hits 100

 - Hooray for... realtors? -

-During its first decade, it was routinely lit by thousands of bulbs, with "HOLLY", "WOOD" and "LAND" illuminated in turn as a beacon of the desireable homes on offer below.
+During its first decade, it was routinely lit by thousands of bulbs, with "HOLLY", "WOOD" and "LAND" illuminated in turn as a beacon of the desirable homes on offer below.

 By the 1940s, the letters were looking a little ragged.